Twitter Adds Picture-in-Picture Video Playback, Tests New Video Download Options

 Twitter will certainly be hoping so, given that it’ll be looking to make video content more of a focus under incoming CEO Linda Yaccarino.
 Yaccarino’s experience is in TV streaming, and it seems that this is the direction that Twitter’s now heading in, with Tucker Carlson’s new Twitter exclusive show set to be the first cab of the rank in this new push.

-On another front, Twitter’s also now experimenting with a native video download option in the app.
+On another front, Twitter’s also now experimenting with a native video download option on the app.

 Many users have been requesting this for some time, and again, with Twitter set to put more focus on video content, this could be another valuable addition to its presentation and production pipeline.